mischah/michael-kuehnel.de/_posts/2014-09-01-welcome-first-post.md

 Anyway, my personal recommendation if you like to get the finest selection of weekly links right into your inbox is the [Web Development Reading List](http://wdrl.info/) gathered by [@helloanselm](http://helloanselm.com/).

 ## Technical aspects
-First things first: I didn’t want to use a blogging system which has potential vulnerabilities („Hey WordPress“) so I could either use the legendary file based CMS [Kirby](http://getkirby.com/) (markdown #ftw) which will be released in Version 2 in September/October 2014 or make use of a static site generator.
+First things first: I didn’t want to use a blogging system with potential vulnerabilities („Hey WordPress“).
+So I could either use the legendary file based CMS [Kirby](http://getkirby.com/) (markdown #ftw) which will be released in Version 2 in September/October 2014 or make use of a static site generator.

 Using Kirby meant that I still have to use a server side language (PHP in that case).
 So I decided to have a look at those ubiquitous static site generators.